michaelpq/michaelpq.github.io/_posts/2013-03-21-hooks-in-postgres-super-superuser-restrictions.markdown

         /*
          * Fallback to normal process, be it the previous hook loaded
-         * or the in-core code path if it is previous hook does not exist.
+         * or the in-core code path if the previous hook does not exist.
          */
         if (prev_utility_hook)
             prev_utility_hook(parsetree, queryString,